halloleo/brosel/README.md

     platypus -P brosel.platypus /Applications/brosel.app

-*Note 1:* Paths in the the profile are *relative*, so you need to be in the repository directory so tat platypus finds the script `brosel.py` and the dependency `yaml`.
+*Note 1:* Paths in the the profile are *relative*, so you need to be in the repository directory so that Platypus finds the script `brosel.py` and the dependency `yaml`.

 *Note 2:* You can save the application to any directory you want,